bvibber/audio-feeder/readme.md

 * dynamicaudio.as and some Flash-related bits are based on code under BSD license, (c) 2010 Ben Firshman

 ## Updates
+* 0.4.22 - 2019-06-05
+    * Allow passing a custom backend in for testing and advanced usage via `options.backendFactory`.
 * 0.4.21 - 2019-05-28
     * Included audio-tempo-changer to allow changing tempo of audio via .tempo attribute
 * 0.4.20 - 2019-05-17